containers/podman-desktop/tests/playwright/README.md

 Testing Framework dedicated to a Podman Desktop and its extensions.

-## How to build locally
+## How to build locally from podman-desktop repo

+0. git clone podman-desktop
-1. Node 20 (ideal is to use `nvm`)
+1. Install Node 20 (ideal is to use `nvm`)
+2. checkout to `tests/playwright`
-2. Install local dependencies: `npm install`
+3. Install local dependencies: `yarn install`
-3. Build: `npm run build`
+4. Build: `yarn run build`
-4. Create Local package `npm run package`
+5. Create Local package `npm run package`
-5. Connect to the repository where you want to write your tests
+6. In YOUR repository, update package.json file
+7. Create a devDependencies on `@podman-desktop/tests-playwright`
+8. Write your E2E tests

 ## Usage

-1. Add necessary dependencies, ie. devDependencies: "podman-desktop-tests-playwright": "0.0.1"
+1. Add necessary dependencies, ie. devDependencies: "@podman-desktop/tests-playwright": "^1.8.0"
 2. Additional dependencies like vitest or playwright

 ### Test Runner Context and Hook extending